 This Roasted Vegetable Fettuccine recipe is an easy, healthy, flavorful vegetarian pasta recipe.
-The flavors come from freshly roasted vegetables and fresh herbs.
-Ready in less than 30 minutes, this is a wonderful weeknight recipe.
+The flavor from the pasta comes from freshly roasted vegetables and fresh herbs.
+Ready in less than 30 minutes, this is a wonderful vegetarian weeknight pasta recipe.

 We've been doing the Meatless Monday thing in our house lately.
 To be honest, it's not because we're trying to be vegetarian or anything, but because we're lazy.
 It's easier to pick up a few vegetables at the store a couple of blocks away than it is to do a big shopping trip to get meat, especially on a Sunday afternoon when the big supermarkets are packed.